 The Acadian people first settled along this stream when transported to Louisiana, navigating it in light boats called pirogues.
 But the name is still shrouded in mystery.
 Bayou Teche is described by Raymond Francois as a "long, sluggish meandering stream" whose name comes from a Choctaw Indian word meaning "big snake."
 However, Teche river historian Shane Bernard believes this myth is outdated, claiming the local Indian tribes had other words for 'snake'.
 Since the early 18th century the word had taken root and changed spellings across maps of both the French and the Spanish.
 In his book about the bayou, he states:

-Given the evidence provided in colonial documents and given all the rumored definitions of the word, it's most likely a word to describe the boundary for "Tejas", or Texas.2In Fruge's song, he uses the phrase "ye yaille".
+Noting the similarity of Techas (and its alternate spellings) to Teche (and its alternate spellings), I propose that Spanish explorers named Bayou Teche for the Mexican province of Texas. . . .
+[It] does not seem far-fetched to imagine the Spanish naming a major Louisiana bayou the Techas (Texas), which in time morphed into Teche. . . . [but] Barring discovery of a “smoking-gun” document, we may never know the actual origin of the word Teche.2In Fruge's song, he uses the phrase "ye yaille".
 "Yaille" is a word that doesn't translate well or at all.
 It's possible origin is from the Spanish phrase "ah ya yaille" loosely meaning "Oh!
 Wow!"
 Sometimes it comes out as an exuberant yell.
 Other times, it conveyed a mixture of surprise, reproach, and resignation.

 If you would have listened to me, dear,